Dream-Bean/FinalGame/README.md

 Commit #16: Edited scene transition.
 Added new sounds.
 Fixed code structure.
 Tweeked
             with some variables.
 Bit of polish here and there too.

+Commit #17: Using new giant map with black background to hide the parallax outside of
+            the game.
+Although it causes blue lines during movement???
+Also tested out a smaller size on the fish for its physics body.